 ATHENA FMS demonstration

 Programme: СТР Reference: C216-001MS

 Title: ATHENA FMS demonstration

 Total Budget: 1700

-Objectives

-To design, manufacture and test a section of the ATHENA FMS as a

 To design, manufacture and test a section of the ATHENA FMS as a demonstrator of capabilities for the future implementation phase

 An ITT was released for 1000 kEuro, bids above this value were received.
 Following assessment the proposals and of the work required the budget is increased to 1700kEuro in order allow placement of the contract.